 - Inmates – information released to correctional institution.
 If you are an inmate of correctional institution or under the custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official.
 This release would be necessary (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 USES AND DISCLOSURES OF YOUR MEDICAL INFORMATION WHICH REQUIRE YOUR WRITTEN AUTHORIZATION

-Consent may be revoked at any time by providing written notice to Keokuk County Health Center, Attn: Marketing, 23019 Highway 149, Sigourney, IA 52591.
+Consent may be revoked at any time by providing written notice to Keokuk County Hospital and Clinics, Attn: Marketing, 23019 Highway 149, Sigourney, IA 52591.
 The revocation will not affect actions taken before the receipt of written notification.